HurricaneLabs/brokenhosts/README.md

 # Update Instructions [IMPORTANT]: #
 ====================================
-1. Because v3.4 uses a KV Store, you will need to back up a copy of your expectedTime.csv lookup
-2. Once you've backed up your lookup, update the app and then run debug/refresh to ensure the modified transforms.conf takes affect
+v3.3.3 using a KV Store instead of a lookup file.
+Once the app is updated then populate the KV Store.
-3. Then, in the Splunk GUI run the following search which will dump all the results from the lookup into the KV Store
+1. Run the following search which will dump all the results from the lookup into the KV Store:
 | inputlookup expectedTime.csv | outputlookup expectedTime
-4. Go to the new "Configure Broken Hosts Lookup" dashboard to check if data is populating.
+2. Go to the new "Configure Broken Hosts Lookup" dashboard to check if data is populating on dashboard.

 # How does the app work? #
 ==========================